MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Adds a multicast service point.

 ### [Add-CMObjectSecurityScope](Add-CMObjectSecurityScope.md)
-Adds a security scope to an object.
+Add a security scope to an object.

 ### [Add-CMPassiveSite](Add-CMPassiveSite.md)
 Use this cmdlet to add a site server in passive mode.

 ### [Add-CMReportingServicePoint](Add-CMReportingServicePoint.md)
-Adds a reporting service point to Configuration Manager.
+Add a reporting service point.

 ### [Add-CMScriptDeploymentType](Add-CMScriptDeploymentType.md)
 Add a script installer deployment type.

 ### [Add-CMSecurityRoleToAdministrativeUser](Add-CMSecurityRoleToAdministrativeUser.md)
-Adds a security role to an administrative user or group in Configuration Manager.
+Add a security role to a user or group.

 ### [Add-CMSecurityScopeToAdministrativeUser](Add-CMSecurityScopeToAdministrativeUser.md)
-Adds a security scope to an administrative user or group in Configuration Manager.
+Add a security scope to a user or group.

 ### [Add-CMServiceConnectionPoint](Add-CMServiceConnectionPoint.md)
 Adds a service connection point to a site system server.

 ### [Add-CMSoftwareUpdatePoint](Add-CMSoftwareUpdatePoint.md)
-Adds a software update point for Configuration Manager.
+Add a software update point.

 ### [Add-CMSoftwareUpdateToGroup](Add-CMSoftwareUpdateToGroup.md)
 Adds a software update to a software update group in Configuration Manager.